 The word vlog mixes the concepts of video and blogging, meaning that they are sort of a visual entry of a blog post.
 They document a moment in a person’s life.
 Some of the most common types of vlogs include “a day in the life” and “get ready with me”, and lengths go from 10 to even 40 minutes and more.

 Considering that these are very long videos, background music for vlogs is crucial here to make it entertaining for the viewer.
-Adding different tracks that change depending on the mood of the scene or tone of voice is a helpful resource to not resulting in a monotonous vlog.
+Adding different tracks that change depending on the mood of the scene or tone of voice is a helpful resource to not result in a monotonous vlog.
 At the end of the day, what any content creator wants is for viewers not only to watch an entire video but also to come back for more.

 3. Can I Use a Popular Song in my Video?